retr0ever/NothFlows/README.md

 **Your Assistive Automation Engine for Nothing Phone**

-NothFlows is an on-device AI-powered accessibility automation platform designed specifically for disabled users on Nothing Phones.
-It transforms complex accessibility settings into simple, voice-activated automation flows using 100% local AI inference.
+NothFlows is a built-in, AI-powered accessibility tool made for disabled users on Nothing Phones.
+It turns complicated settings into simple voice commands, so you can create helpful automations using fast, fully offline AI.

 ![NothFlows logo](assets/branding/logoBanner.png)